Giorojas11/AWS-Projects/Networking-Terraform/README.md

 ## 4. Routing
 Route tables determine how network traffic flows.

-For my public subnet, the route table sends traffic outbound to the Internet gateway.
-I also added a route sending traffic to VPC 2, which will be used in VPC Peering.
+For the public subnet, the route table sends traffic outbound to the Internet gateway. and sends traffic to VPC 2, which will be used for the VPC Peering connection.

 ```